How to find the ROI sweet spot and maximize consumer reach with TURF analysis

 • Cumulative reach: refers to the percentage of respondents who selected at least one of the options in the combination.
 You can see cumulative reach in the chart below represented by the combo of light and dark purple bars.
 Here, chocolate shows the cumulative reach of chocolate + vanilla.
 Butter pecan shows the cumulative reach of chocolate + vanilla + butter pecan.

 • Incremental reach: is part of the cumulative reach, and refers to the net new percentage of unique respondents who were reached with the inclusion of the attribute.
 Incremental reach is illustrated with just dark purple bars.
-In this example, +21% (64% on Vanilla + Chocolate minus 43% on Chocolate) of respondents would be reached if you offered vanilla and chocolate, versus just chocolate.
+In this example, +15% of respondents would be reached if you offered vanilla and chocolate, versus just vanilla.

 Frequency